The Windebank Creek Property

 Both coho and chum salmon return to the creek to spawn in the fall, and juvenile coho rear here until they head out to the ocean.

-The Windebank Creek property is also critical habitat for the endangered Oregon Forestsnail.
+The Windebank Creek property is also potential habitat for the endangered Oregon Forestsnail.
 The property is especially valuable to the forestsnail as much of its’ habitat in the area is being lost to development.